Geometric unification theory of the grand unification and gravitational interactions and new physics: Summary and Conclusions

 In fact, general physics process \cite{hdf,htt,uni} and different physics processes \cite{haa,hbb,cau,ger} all satisfy QCP with no-loss-no-gain character, the above investigations satisfy QCP, and are consistent.
-Especially, using the theory of this Letter, a lot of research works about different branches of physics etc can be renewedly done and expressed simpler with clear quantitative causal physical meanings, e.g., people can deduce a lot of different parts of different Lagrangians, which will naturally give Lagrangians of different physics systems according to QCP and different symmetries etc, and then using Eqs.(34-36) people can give all corresponding concrete physics laws, i.e., find new Euler-Lagrange equations and conservation laws, and discover new concrete physics laws and so on.
-Thus the theory of this Letter is useful and will be broad utilized and cited in different branches of physics and so on.
-Therefore, all articles and books relevant to the fundamental physics interactions and Noether theorem may be supplemented with the new conclusions and this Letter will be cited by using the new unification theory in different physical systems, e.g., condensed physics, atomic physics, molecular physics, quantum optics, nuclear physics, particle physics and so on.
+Especially, using the theory of this paper, a lot of research works about different branches of physics etc can be anew done and expressed simpler with clear quantitative causal physical meanings, e.g., people can deduce a lot of different parts of different Lagrangians, which will naturally give Lagrangians of different physics systems according to QCP and different symmetries etc, and then using Eqs.(34-36) people can give all corresponding concrete physics laws, i.e., find new Euler-Lagrange equations and conservation laws, and discover new concrete physics laws and so on.
+Thus the theory of this paper is useful and will be broad utilized and cited in different branches of physics and so on due to the key important properties of the four fundamental interactions for different physics systems.
+Therefore, all articles and (text)books relevant to the four fundamental physics interactions and Noether theorem would be supplemented with the new conclusions, and this paper will be cited by using the geometric unification theory in different physical systems, e.g., condensed physics, atomic physics, molecular physics, quantum optics, nuclear physics, particle physics, quantum field theories and so on.